WHO IS SHANE DUTKA?

 So…

-I searched around the internet and eventually landed on the idea to start an E-commerce store and sell something.
+I searched around the internet and eventually landed on the idea to start an e-commerce store and sell something.

 What would I sell?